HA'AKOA

 Integration Words, motions, and use of weapons must be integrated and relevant.
 However, motions and words do not have to reflect each other as found in hula.
 See ʻOhana.

-ʻakoa proper be 30 to 60 seconds, introductions my be added to this time.
+Time It is recommended that your haʻakoa proper be 30 to 60 seconds, introductions my be added to this time.

 Wāhine Our warrior history is filled with wāhine warriors, fighting in wāhine battle groups, or fighting along side their fathers, husbands and brothers.
 Since wāhine where warriors like the kāne, wāhine are not only welcomed, but encouraged, to learn and share the Haʻakoa with the kāne, same words, same motions, same energy, same mana.